Xavier Tillman Player Props: Grizzlies vs. Rockets

-Xavier Tillman plus his Memphis Grizzlies teammates match up versus the Houston Rockets at 8:00 PM ET on Wednesday.
+Xavier Tillman and the Memphis Grizzlies hit the court versus the Houston Rockets at 8:00 PM ET on Friday.

-Below we will look at Tillman's stats and trends, helping you make good predictions on prop bets.
+Now let's examine Tillman's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Xavier Tillman Prop Bets vs. the Rockets